Onions sold in 5 states recalled for possible listeria contamination

 A shipment was sent to a Sam’s Club distribution center, but Sam’s said that the entire group of onions was destroyed.

 “Anyone who has the recalled product in their possession should not consume it,” the announcement said.
-“The product should be disposed and may return to the place of purchase with a receipt for a refund.
-Consumers with questions may contact the company’s information desk at 1-912-585-2058, M-F, 8 am – 4 pm EDT.”
+“The product should be disposed of and may return to the place of purchase with a receipt for a refund.
+Consumers with questions may contact the company’s information desk at 1-912-585-2058, M-F, 8 a.m. to 4 p.m.”